-The 7(a) loan is one of two great SBA franchise loan options.
-However, one of its disadvantages is that lenders will tie up your personal real estate as collateral.
-This means you will be unable to sell your home or buy a new one while using this loan.
-SBA loans might require other forms of collateral, too.
+Although the 7(a) loan is a great franchise option, there is a significant disadvantage: Lenders will tie up your real estate as personal collateral.
+You can’t sell your home or buy a new one while repaying this loan.
+SBA loans like this one may require other types of collateral as well.

 6 Reasons to Use an SBA Franchise Loan

-Now that you know more about SBA franchise loan options, let’s discuss six reasons your franchise should use one.
-Before you make financial commitments or sign any franchise agreement, it’s crucial to know what your franchise financing options are.
+Now that you know more about SBA franchise loan options, let's discuss six reasons your franchise should use one.
+Before you make financial commitments or sign any franchise agreement, knowing your franchise financing options is crucial.

 1. Good Credit Scores Accepted

 SBA loans are perfect for your business if you have established good creditworthiness or have a few years in business.
-SBA will only consider businesses that have a strong credit history or business owners with stellar personal credit history.
-If you’ve been working to build your business credit over the past few years, an SBA loan might just be the perfect funding opportunity for you.
+SBA will only consider businesses with a strong credit history or owners with stellar personal credit history.
+If you’ve been working to build your business credit over the past few years, an SBA loan might be the perfect funding opportunity.

 2. Cover Startup Costs

-Another excellent reason for franchise owners to use an SBA loan is because it can cover starting costs.
-Anyone familiar with franchises knows that starting one isn’t always a walk in the park just because there’s a well-known franchise brand to back you up.
-Buying and running a franchise is like starting any other business, which means there are many upfront costs.
-Startup franchise costs can include:
+Another excellent reason for franchise owners to use an SBA loan is that it can cover starting costs.
+Anyone familiar with franchises knows that starting one isn't always a walk in the park just because there's a well-known franchise brand to back you up.
+Buying and running a franchise is like starting any other business, meaning many upfront costs exist.
+Startup franchise costs can include the following: